HumanCompatibleAI/better-adversarial-defenses/README.md

           - The overhead is not that significant, as training finishes extremely quickly compared to data collection
      - `--tune bursts_exp_withnormal_pbt_sb` will run training with Stable Baselines + Bursts + Normal opponent included + PBT (multiple adversaries)
    * `--verbose` enables some additional output
+   * `--show_config` only shows configuration and exits
+   * `--resume` will re-start trials if there are already trials in the results directory with this name
+     - notebook [tune_pre_restart.ipynb](ap_rllib_experiment_analysis/notebooks/tune_pre_restart.ipynb) allows to convert ray 0.8.6 checkpoints to ray 1.0.1 checkpoints
    * If you want to quickly iterate with your config (use smaller batch size and no remote workers), pass an option to the trainer

       `--config_override='{"train_batch_size": 1000, "sgd_minibatch_size": 1000, "num_workers": 0, "_run_inline": 1}'`